Southern Africa has a large number of excellent hunting destinations - below we list the offer some suggestions.

-Cape Region: The Cape Region's bountiful endemic flora and often mountainous landscapes offer the perfect backdrop for hunting in this part of the world.
+The Cape Region's bountiful endemic flora and often mountainous landscapes offer the perfect backdrop for hunting in this part of the world.
 This particular stage is set once that first trophy is spotted in and amongst dense vegetation on the other side of a hill, grazing on the beautiful fynbos undergrowth.
-Antelope are the most common trophies for a hunter in this region, with the Bontebok, a specie endemic to the area, Cape Mountain Zebra and Cape Eland among those one would travel to the region for, and with good reason.
+Antelope is the most common trophies for a hunter in this region, with the Bontebok, a specie endemic to the area, Cape Mountain Zebra, and Cape Eland among the animals that one would travel to the region for, and with good reason.

-The Free State is a largely flat province within the center of South Africa, with large grassland areas stretching to its northern borders.
-Here herds of Springbok, blue wildebeest and the endemic black wildebeest graze, trodding some distances over landscape, ready for the hunt.
+The Free State is an essentially flat province within the center of South Africa, with large grassland areas stretching to its northern borders.
+Herds of Springbok, blue wildebeest, and the endemic black wildebeest graze, trodding some distance over the landscape, ready for the hunt.
 Here a hunter has no problem spotting the animal, though shots are often taken from long distances due to the minimal cover these grasslands offer for a vehicle or man on foot.

-The tropical and subtropical areas of the Limpopo and Mpumalanga Provinces of South Africa are home to abundant populations of antelope, big cats, Africa’s only wild bovine, the buffalo, and larger mammals such as elephants, rhinos and giraffes.
-The woodland areas here are some of the most prolific hunting grounds in the country, where suitable trophies are shot year in year out largely thanks to the continuous conservation standards upheld by game owners.
-The abundance of game farms where hunting is permitted here allows these conservation efforts to continue, while allowing the eager hunter to pack his rifle and enjoy this seasonal sport.
-The Big 5 of lion, leopard, rhino, elephant and rhinoceros are frequently on offer on game farms in this region, which is a big driver for the regions popularity amongst domestic and foreign hunters.
+The tropical and subtropical areas of the Limpopo and Mpumalanga Provinces of South Africa are home to abundant populations of antelope, big cats, and buffalo and larger mammals such as elephants, rhinos, and giraffes.
+The woodland areas here are some of the most prolific hunting grounds in the country, where suitable trophies are shot throughout the year, largely thanks to the continuous conservation standards upheld by game owners.
+The abundance of game farms where hunting is permitted here allows these conservation efforts to continue while allowing the eager hunter to pack his rifle and enjoy this seasonal sport.
+The Big 5 of a lion, leopard, rhino, elephant, and rhinoceros are frequently on offer on game farms in this region, which is a significant driver for the region's popularity amongst domestic and foreign hunters.

-Namib and South of Namibia: The Namibian landscape here is a largely arid and semi-desertous one that teases the mind with its endless barren stretches.
-Here game is often well concentrated around water sources such as man made dams or boreholes.
-The Gemsbok and Springbok are the most abundant species in this area of Namibia, due to their robustness in these water scarce flats.
-In scattered areas where the climate is slightly more hospitable, other larger antelope such as the eland and blue wildebeest are also found.
-The harsh conditions in which animals here have to survive, often leads to species diversity favouring the strongest more than usual and a result that means larger individuals.
-In the parts of Namibia bordering the start of the Kalahari Desert, this is most evident.
+The Namibian landscape here is a largely arid and semi-desert one that teases the mind with its endless barren stretches.
+Here animals are often well concentrated around water sources such as artificial dams or boreholes.
+The Gemsbok and Springbok are the most abundant species in this Namibia area due to their robustness in these water-scarce flats.
+Other large antelope, such as the eland and blue wildebeest, are also found in scattered locations where the climate is slightly more hospitable.
+The harsh conditions in which animals here have to survive often lead to species diversity favoring the strongest more than usual, resulting in larger individuals.
+This is most evident in the parts of Namibia bordering the start of the Kalahari Desert.

-The centre of Namibia, most easily accessed by the Hosea Kutako International Airport in Windhoek, is mostly comprised of thorny savanna and woodland habitats, again very favourable for a closer range hunting experience, since cover can be gotten.
-The Big 5 is often hunted on game farms in this area, where sufficient cover and flats between mountainous areas offer ideal hunting conditions not dissimilar to the ‘bushveld’ of the northern parts of South Africa.
-These are typical African savanna areas, though the distant hills seen from the main highway north that seem to stretch on indefinitely gives some much needed relief to an otherwise fairly flat environment.
+The center of Namibia, most easily accessed by the Hosea Kutako International Airport in Windhoek, is mainly comprised of thorny savanna and woodland habitats, again very favorable for a closer range hunting experience.
+The Big 5 is often hunted on game farms in this area, where sufficient cover and flats between mountainous areas offer ideal hunting conditions not dissimilar to the bushveld of the northern parts of South Africa.
+These are typical African savanna areas, though the distant hills seen from the central highway north that seem to stretch on indefinitely give some much-needed relief to an otherwise reasonably flat environment.

-Zambezi Valley and Surroundings: The Zambezi River, provider of great masses of life along the border of Zimbabwe, creates conditions favourable to great hunting expeditions in this narrow streak known as the Zambezi Valley.
-Great herds of Elephant and buffalo are often found along the river banks and habitually cross over into hunting permitted concessions, much like their fellow Big 5 members, the Leopard, Lion and Rhino.
+The Zambezi River, the water provider to great masses of life along the border of Zimbabwe, creates conditions favorable to great hunting expeditions in this narrow streak known as the Zambezi Valley.
+Great herds of elephants and buffalo are often found along the river banks and habitually cross over into hunting-permitted concessions, much like their fellow Big 5 members, the Leopard, Lion, and Rhino.

-These concessions stretch from the area of Chewore in the north of the country, to the westerly region of Matetsi, where the great variety and supply of game allows extensive seasonal hunting to take place, giving visitors to the area quite a pick.
-Sables, Roan antelope, Common Eland, Hartbeest species, Zebra and blue wildebeest are atop the extensive list of game found here.
-Smaller mammals such as the Common Duiker, Klipspringer and Steenbok are often found hiding in the undergrowth or rocky hills bordering valleys in the area.
+These concessions stretch from the area of Chewore in the north of the country to the westerly region of Matetsi, where the great variety and supply of game allows extensive seasonal hunting to take place, giving visitors to the area quite a pick.
+Sables, Roan antelope, Common Eland, Hartbeest species, Zebra, and blue wildebeest are atop the extensive list of game found here.
+Smaller mammals such as the Common Duiker, Klipspringer, and Steenbok are often found hiding in the area's undergrowth or rocky hills bordering valleys.
 Subspecies like the Chobe bushbuck and Livingstone Eland add a unique rarity to your choice of game to hunt in Zimbabwe.

-The region has a similar abundance of African elephant to Botswana, with some 100 000 individuals found in the country leading to another prime hunting opportunity.
-Most of the habitats here are comprised of stretches of grassland and scattered trees, with isolated forest areas forming denser patches as the terrain grows more rocky, offering some cover to the hunter and facilitating this greatly diverse and condensed collection of game any hunter in the region is immediately confronted with.
+The region has a similar abundance of African elephants to Botswana, with some 100 000 individuals found in the country leading to another prime hunting opportunity.
+Most of the habitats here are comprised of stretches of grassland and scattered trees.
+Isolated forest areas form denser patches as the terrain grows rockier, offering some cover to the hunter and facilitating this extraordinarily diverse and condensed collection of game any hunter in the region is immediately confronted with.